James Brice House

 In 2016, HA embarked on a multi-year, multi-million dollar restoration of the James Brice House.
 The experts HA has assembled for this project are highly respected in their fields, are known world-wide and have worked on the nationsl most important historic structures including Mount Vernon, Monticellos, Montpelier, Drayton Hall, and the Maryland State House.

-HA invites you visit the website, follow the restoration, and learn about the remarkable discoveries the experts are uncoving in the house.
+HA invites you to view the live restoration below, and learn about the remarkable discoveries the experts are uncoving in the house.

 The James Brice House: A Brief History